A better twin size mattress for all sleepers

 Twin size mattresses

-The Amerisleep twin may be the smallest mattress of the bunch, but it still contains breathable Bio-Pur® with supportive HIVE® technology to support your posture no matter the position you’re in.
-The unique plant-based foam minimizes off-gassing odors and responds to pressure in seconds, so you can sleep soundly every night.
+The Amerisleep twin may be the smallest mattress of the bunch, but it still contains breathable Bio-Pur® with supportive HIVE® technology to support your spine and back.
+This unique, plant-based foam bounces back quickly and reduces pressure points so you can sleep comfortably.

-Every Amerisleep mattress is engineered for optimum comfort and support no matter your sleeping position.
-Premium, eco-friendly foams work together to give you the healthiest, most comfortable sleep possible.
+All Amerisleep mattresses are made to suit a number of sleeping styles and preferences, so nobody is excluded from a good night’s sleep.
+High-quality, eco-friendly foams work together to give you the healthiest, most comfortable sleep possible.
 All Amerisleep beds come with a 20-year warranty, free shipping, and a 100-night sleep trial.
 What are you waiting for?

-How much should I expect to spend on a high-quality twin size mattress?
+How much does a high-quality twin size mattress cost?

-Sometimes the extra bells and whistles that drive up the cost of a mattress aren’t on your priority list, and that’s fine.
+Sometimes the extra bells and whistles making mattresses more expensive aren’t on your priority list, and that’s fine.
 You can still find a basic, high-quality mattress for a fair price.
 If, however, you are looking for some extra features, note that they can increase the cost.
 Some of the more common added features are:

 - Cooling technologies, such as gel memory foam, copper-infused foam, advanced open-cell foams, plant-based foam, or precision cut-channels and zoned support.